swiftfr13/MI50-gfx906-Windows/README.md

 Guide on running Radeon Instinct MI50 32GB as a normal GPU in Windows

 ## Things to know before you install
+# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will result in bricking your GPU.
+There are already a lot of guides on flashing the 16gb version so you should use that instead
+# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will result in bricking your GPU.
+There are already a lot of guides on flashing the 16gb version so you should use that instead
-# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will probably result in bricking your GPU.
-There are already a lot of guides on flashing the 16gb version so use that instead
+# This only works on the 32gb version of the Radeon Instinct MI50, and doing this on the 16gb version will result in bricking your GPU.
+There are already a lot of guides on flashing the 16gb version so you should use that instead
 - As far as I'm concerned, there are two 'official' and one unofficial version of the 32gb version of the MI50.
 The official version has P/N that either ends with '1413'/'1711' and have multiple stickers on the corner of the backplate, while the unofficial ones have one sticker on the backplate and have less cores.
 I don't know if it works on the unofficial version since both of my cards were the 1413 variant.
+- 1413 varient has a yellow dot on the small chip on the back of the card near the barcode and a red dot on the small chip near the PCIE slot, while both of the dots on the 1711 varient are green.
+The 16gb version(P/N: 102D1631410) has a yellow dot near the barcode, and a blue dot near the PCIE slot.
 - There are multiple rom options that can be flashed, but searching on Chinese forums using a translator, they say that the v420 rom should be the best since it has support for UEFI, ReBAR, display output in Windows, and has support for PCIE 4.
 While the other options such as the Apple rom lacks some features and is less stable, so there is no reason to run the other version of the bios unless it's specifically needed.
+- If you don't need video output and don't know how to flash the bios, you can use rdn-id driver(https://rdn-id.com/) on Windows.
+You can run it without flashing the bios, but display output won't be available, so if you don't have another gpu, you won't be able to boot unless you have a server motherboard.
+- If your card is beeping, it either means that the power plug is not connected or the gpu temp is too high(there could be more reasons than these two).
+On Windows before flashing the Bios, my card would overheat while doing nothing and would beep like crazy after around 30 minutes until i shut the whole pc down.
+I don't know if this issue happenes only on my card or on all cards.

 ## Host Environment